By Ronald Blair

 Most communities are served by more than one ophthalmologist.
 While there may be competition between physicians in a given community, they, by and large have their own practices with loyal patients.
 The ophthalmologists in a given community are all affected by the same market conditions such as hospital attitude, payor panels, etc. Since everyone has the same motivation, it is often very easy to begin a dialogue surrounding the development of a single specialty ophthalmic surgery center.
 Each of the physicians will want to have a place they can depend on to perform their surgery.
 Each of the physicians would love to have more control over the surgery they perform.
 Each of the physicians would also enjoy the opportunity to create an ancillary income stream for their practice.
 Therefore, every one of the potential participating physicians has the same incentive to see an ophthalmic ASC become a reality.

 The best way to make this happen is to identify a freestanding location for the ambulatory surgery center to be built.
-This eliminates any connection with a single practice and makes it possible for the ASC to be Dr. A’s center on the day he performs surgery and Dr. B’s on the day he performs surgery.
+This eliminates any connection with a single practice and makes it possible to build an ASC to be Dr. A’s center on the day he performs surgery and Dr. B’s on the day he performs surgery.
 In effect, the center becomes an extension of each ophthalmologist’s practice thereby offering an exceptional experience for the patient.

 It is now time to turn our attention towards the economics of developing a single specialty ophthalmic ASC in a leased space.
 We will assume this will be a one operating room ASC that has 2,800 square feet.
 We will look at three ophthalmic surgeons who we will call Drs.
 A, B and C. Each of them has a similar surgical case profile and for purposes of this discussion, operate one day a week.
 The number of cases recap demonstrates the differences between each surgeon’s practices.
 The following basic pro forma demonstrates the economic potential for a center based on the scenario we have discussed.